Nordic & Snowshoe trails

 Winter Trail Descriptions

 At the Grand Lake Nordic Center, we strive to provide ski trails with a variety of difficulty, excellent grooming and of course beautiful scenery and a fun time!
 Following is a description of our trails, listed in order by number, to help you decide where to go.
 Trails are listed as easy, moderate, and advanced.
 Trails are groomed daily for classic and skate skiing.
 Keep in mind trail signs are marked by their name, not number.
-If you find yourself on a hill that is too hard for you to ski you may take off your skis and walk up or down the hill.
+If you find yourself on a hill that is too hard for you to ski you may take off your skis and walk up or down the hill, on the side of the trail.

 - 1. Easy: Short Cut to Randall’s Romp Loop